haskell-nix/hnix/README.md

 ---

 ## Prerequisites
-Until `hnix-store` is ready, `nix-store` is still used for interacting with the store paths, so Nix is still required installed and available through `$PATH`.
+Tooling is WIP, `nix-shell` and `nix-store` are still used for their purpose, so, to access them Nix is required to be installed.

 ## Getting Started